 If you have any questions, please feel free to contact our offices located in Joliet, Bolingbrook, and Channahon, IL .
 We offer the newest diagnostic and treatment technologies for all your foot care needs.

-Blisters are prone to making everyday activities extremely uncomfortable.
+Blisters may appear as a single bubble or in a cluster.
+They can cause a lot of pain and may be filled with pus, blood, or watery serum.
 If your feet are hurting, contact Joe Mathew George DPM, FACFAS of Illinois.
 Our doctor can provide the care you need to keep you pain-free and on your feet.

 Foot Blisters